Elizabeth Vallance

-Elizabeth Vallance, Baroness Vallance of Tummel, JP (née MacGonnigal; 8 April 1945 – 9 July 2020) was a British philosopher, magistrate and policy maker.
+Elizabeth May Vallance, Baroness Vallance of Tummel, JP (née MacGonnigal; 8 April 1945 – 9 July 2020) was a British philosopher, magistrate and policy maker.
 She held non-executive roles on various boards, and was High Sheriff of Greater London in 2009.

 Early life and education

 Vallance was born to William Henderson MacGonnigal and Jean Brown Kirkwood.
 She studied philosophy at the University of St Andrews.
 She moved to the London School of Economics for her graduate studies, where she specialised in political philosophy and graduated in 1968.
 She was a Sloan Fellow at the London Business School.
 Her early research considered the role of women in society and the impact of women politicians on equality.

 Career

 Vallance started her career as a lecturer in philosophy at the University of London.
 She moved to Queen Mary University of London, where she was promoted to Assistant Professor in Government and Politics from 1968.
 In 1985 she was promoted to Head of the Department of Politics, and was made an Honorary Fellow when she left in the early nineties.

 After leaving a full-time academic career, Vallance moved into the public sector, and was appointed Chairperson of St George's University Hospitals NHS Foundation Trust.
 She would later become Chair of the children's charity I CAN, which looked to support children in developing their communication skills.